bonittaj/playwright-sample-repo/.github/README.md

-# Thomann E2E Test Task
+# E2E Test Task

-This repository contains the end-to-end (E2E) test automation for the CableGuy section of the Thomann website.
+This repository contains the end-to-end (E2E) test automation for the CableGuy section.
 The tests are implemented using Playwright.

 ## Task Details